How to Use Cacao Butter, the Keto-Friendly Fat Your Diet Needs

 Cacao butter nutrition and health benefits

 Cacao butter shares many health benefits with dark chocolate.
 Since processed chocolate bars contain cacao butter or cocoa butter, research supporting its nutritional benefits tends to focus on chocolate consumption.
-Studies link chocolate intake with lower risks for heart disease and diabetes, as well as a decrease in inflammation.
+Studies link chocolate intake with supporting a healthy inflammation response.
 Based on such promising research, this is one fat worth including in a ketogenic diet.

 How to use cacao butter